groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/digital/pptx.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "How to secure PPTX files with digital certificates in C#"
+    title: "How to secure PPTX with digital certificates in C#"
     content: |
       [GroupDocs.Signature](/signature/net/) empowers .NET developers to safeguard PPTX documents against alterations using digital signatures.
 Augment your business applications with robust data protection capabilities.